 Barnet in Caledonia County, Vermont — The American Northeast (New England)

 Location.
-44° 17.822′ N, 72° 2.903′ W. Marker is in Barnet, Vermont, in Caledonia County.
-Marker is on U.S. 5, on the right when traveling north.
-Marker is located adjacent the parking lot of the Barnet town office.
+44° 18.483′ N, 72° 2.117′ W. Marker is in Barnet, Vermont, in Caledonia County.
+Marker is on Interstate 91 at milepost 121.8, on the right when traveling north.
+The marker is located at the scenic turnout (no services) at milemarker 121.8 of I-91 northbound.
 Touch for map.
-Marker is at or near this postal address: 1743 US Route 5 South, Barnet VT 05821, United States of America.
+Marker is in this post office area: Barnet VT 05821, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Henry Stevens / Henry Stevens, Jr. (approx. one mile away); Moore Round Barn (approx. 2½ miles away); Ben's Mill (approx. 3.1 miles away); Greenbank's Hollow (approx. 6.4 miles away); Caledonia County Grammar School (approx. 6.8 miles away); James Whitehill Stone House (approx. 7.4 miles away); St. Johnsbury Trade School (approx. 7½ miles away); First American Platform Scale (approx. 7.6 miles away).
 Touch for a list and map of all markers in Barnet.

 More.
 Search the internet for The Comerford Development at Fifteen Mile Falls.